 - Tools for effective cost management via services metering and billing features

-- Workload and workflow optimisation tools aligned with user requirements
+- Workload and workflow optimization tools aligned with user requirements

 The January 2019 Gartner Magic Quadrant report related to cloud management platforms identifies many useful features for comparative analysis of cloud management platform products available today.
 This and other analytical reports available for download can be extremely helpful to companies that are evaluating this technology for the first time.